beehive-lab/TornadoVM/docs/source/ide-integration.rst

 -  **In the Project Tab:**

-   -  The Project SDK uses the same java version as the project (e.g. Java 17).
+   -  The Project SDK uses the same java version as the project (e.g. Java 21).
-   -  The Project language level is using the same java version (e.g. Java 17 with Lambdas, type annotations etc.).
+   -  The Project Language Level is using the same java version (e.g. Java 21 (Preview).

 -  **In the Modules Tab:**